 The makers of fruity yoghurts that often claim to be '99% fat-free' have to introduce some kind of additive to counteract that lack of fat.

 Often, that additive is sugar.
-Your average single serve of yoghurt can contain up to 20g of sugar.
+Your average single serving of yoghurt can contain up to 20g of sugar.

 If you’re having this type of yoghurt for breakfast, you may find yourself craving even more sugar throughout the day!